BoltzExchange/boltz-backend/docs/api-v2.md

 const reverseSwap = async () => {
   initEccLib(ecc);

-  // Create a random preimage for the swap; has to have the length 32 const preimage = randomBytes(32);
+  // Create a random preimage for the swap; has to have a length of 32 bytes const preimage = randomBytes(32);
   const keys = ECPairFactory(ecc).makeRandom();